 Haven’t been seeing results from your biceps routine?
 This article is a must-read.
 Here, I cover the exact training plan that’ll get you big biceps – FAST.

 Building big (or bigger) biceps is no easy feat.
 It’s a much slower process than most people perceive it to be.
 But if you’re serious about maximizing and prioritizing your biceps growth?
 Then there are a few strategies we can employ that research has shown will be able to significantly speed up its growth.

 In this article, I’ll go through what these strategies are.
 And how to employ them so that in the next 8 weeks of your training so you build your biceps as fast as possible.
 I guarantee that even if:

 - You just haven’t been seeing much results with your current biceps regimen

 …That implementing this plan will result in a ton of new growth for your biceps.
 Or, in fact, any muscle that you apply these strategies to!

 By the way, this well-thought-out and science-backed training plan is just an example of what you can expect from our BWS programs.
 I’ve designed each to be an all-in-one, complete process that’ll get you to your dream physique ASAP.
-Take the analysis quiz to find out which program is right for you today!
+If you’re interested:

 The first and most important thing we’ll want to do to build big biceps is start adjusting our weekly biceps volume.
 More specifically, we will want to increase our weekly biceps volume to stimulate more growth.
 Why?
 Well, because the past work of researchers Brad Schoenfeld and James Krieger shows that there’s a dose-response relationship between weekly volume and muscle growth.
 Note that increasing your weekly biceps volume is especially effective in the event that you’ve reached a plateau.
 That is, your biceps just aren’t responding to your current biceps volume.